Flip That (song): Commercial performance

-"Flip That" debuted at number 93 on South Korea's Gaon Digital Chart in the chart issue dated June 19–25, 2022; on its component charts, the song debuted at number six on the Gaon Download Chart.
+"Flip That" debuted at number 93 on South Korea's Gaon Digital Chart in the chart issue dated June 19–25, 2022.

 Promotion

 Prior to the release of Flip That, Loona held a live showcase on the same date to introduce the extended play and communicate with their fans, where they performed "Flip That" along with "Pale Blue Dot".
 They subsequently performed on four music programs: Mnet's M Countdown on June 23, KBS's Music Bank on June 24, MBC's Show!
 Music Core on June 25, and SBS's Inkigayo on June 26.
-On the second week, they performed three music programs: SBS MTV's The Show on June 28, MBC M's Show Champion on June 29, M Countdown on June 30, Music Bank on July 1, and Inkigayo on July 3, where they won first place for appearances on The Show and Show Champion.
+On the second week, they performed three music programs: SBS M's The Show on June 28, MBC M's Show Champion on June 29, M Countdown on June 30, Music Bank on July 1, and Inkigayo on July 3, where they won first place for appearances on The Show and Show Champion.